Child Development Permit Stipends

 The CDTC will pay the application fee for the following permits, if the applicant is eligible:

 - First Time Permits: All levels and types are eligible for the stipend for first time applicants.
 Fingerprinting fees for this level may also be reimbursed for eligible applicants.
+Fingerprinting fees cannot be reimbursed if the applicant has had a live scan done for CTC before.
 Fingerprint reimbursement requests must be accompanied by an eligible permit application.

 - Permit Upgrades: All levels and types are eligible for the stipend for upgrades.
 Valid and expired permits are eligible.